 COVID-19 Exposure or Diagnosis

-If you believe you have been exposed to COVID-19 or have tested positive, Washington University students, faculty and staff are not permitted to come onto campus or, if living on campus, to leave their residence hall room, and must take the additional steps described below.
+If you have tested positive for COVID-19, you are not permitted to come onto campus or, if living on campus, to leave your residence hall room, and you must take the additional steps described below.

-- Students also must contact Habif Health and Wellness Center at 314-935-6666 to notify them of possible exposure or diagnosis, and for clearance to leave their residence hall room or return to campus.
+- Students also must contact Habif Health and Wellness Center at 314-935-6666 or the COVID Call Center at 314-362-5056 to notify them of possible exposure or diagnosis, and for clearance to leave their residence hall room or return to campus.